klinki/klinki.github.io/_posts/2016-12-08-useful-links.md

 ---
-published: false
+published: true
+title: Useful links I found on the internet
 ---
-## Useful links I found on the internet
+Here are some interesting links I found on the internet.

+## Git

 - [Checkout Github pull request](https://gist.github.com/piscisaureus/3342247)